 Pay attention to your surroundings.
 Make sure you are not standing in front of you slides or in the way.
 Move around the stage so everyone in the audience can see you and that way connect to your message better.

 Scan the audience with your eyes.
 When you and the audience are engaged, it allows you to get instant feedback from them.
 You see how they react when you speak, are they asleep or focused.
 And by looking at the audience, you can see who are supporting you and get more confidence.
-Look at the persons who look encouraging in nonverbal ways more often and come back to them when you need extra boost.
-And if you are taking question from the audience, remember to focus back to the person who asked the question at the end of your answer.
+Look at the persons who look encouraging in nonverbal ways more often and come back to them when you need an extra boost.
+And if you are taking a question from the audience, remember to focus back to the person who asked the question at the end of your answer.
 That way you make yourself a little more connected to the audience as well.

 Nonverbal communication is also important.
 When you smile, it shows that you are confident in what you are talking about.
 Even if you are not, smiling can boost your own performance and give you that little notch of confidence.
-Other gestures, from your hands, feet and head, are also worth taking a notice.
+Other gestures, from your hands, feet and head, are also worth taking notice.
 You can use subtle gestures to emphasize your point, look more confident or uneasy.
 For example, place your feet firmly on the ground.
-By that you maintain your balance, but also send a message that you are confident.
+By that, you maintain your balance, but also send a message that you are confident.
 Don’t hide your hands behind your back all the time, keep them visible and use them to highlight your words.

 Be a mirror for your audience.
-The audience is looking at you, or at least they should be, and the way you behave can also reflect to the audience.
+The audience is looking at you, or at least they should be, and the way you behave can also reflect the audience.
 When you smile more, the audience is also more likely to smile.
 When pitching, you can use your own energy and enthusiasm and project that to the audience.
 Having a good amount of energy also makes you seem more confident.